 - kale, spinach, and other dark, leafy greens

 - dark red fruits, such as red grapes, blueberries, blackberries, and cherries

 - dried beans, lentils, and other legumes

-- healthful fats, such as olive oil, as well as avocados and coconuts
+- healthy fats, such as olive oil and avocados

 - nuts, including pine nuts, walnuts, almonds, and pistachios